Caroline Cossey: Personal life

+First marriage

 Cossey met Elias Simon Fattal, a British Israeli property investor, in 1985, in London.
 Fattal, who suffered from polymyalgia rheumatica, was looking into alternative medicine to relieve his pain and was referred to Cossey, who was studying acupuncture.
 She was 31 and he was 43.
 They began a relationship and she kept that she was a transgender woman from him.
 After Fattal proposed to her in 1988, on Valentine's Day, Cossey came out to him and Fattal did not break off their engagement.
-In preparation for their married life together, Cossey planned to convert to Judaism and the two discussed the possibility of using Cossey's sister as an egg donor.
+In preparation for their married life together, Cossey converted to Judaism and the two discussed the possibility of using Cossey's sister as an egg donor.
 The two married on 21 May 1989, at the Liberal Jewish Synagogue in St John's Wood, London, in a ceremony performed by Rabbi David J. Goldberg, OBE, and honeymooned in Acapulco and Jamaica.
-They returned to England on June 11, 1989, unaware that News of the World, a British tabloid, had ran an article about their marriage under the headline "Sex Change Page Three Girl Weds" while they were abroad.
+They returned to England on June 11, 1989, unaware that News of the World, a British tabloid, had run an article about their marriage under the headline "Sex Change Page Three Girl Weds" while they were abroad.
 Cossey and Fattal hadn't told his immediate family members, who were Orthodox Jews from Iraq, she was transgender, fearing they would react badly to the news.
 According to Cossey, Fattal went to speak with his parents in person after they saw the article and she never heard from him again.
 Fattal's brother William called her to tell her the marriage was going to be annulled.
 Cossey received no alimony or assets from her relationship with Fattal.

+Legal petitions

 On 27 September 1990, the European Court of Human Rights overturned its prior decision, following a British government appeal.
 Subsequently, the right of transgender people in the United Kingdom to change their legal sex would not be granted until the Gender Recognition Act 2004.
 Following this and her annulment, Cossey returned to modelling, which she had given up four years earlier at Fattal's request she not work.

+Second marriage

 Cossey met her husband, David Finch, a Canadian engineer, in August 1991.
 The two crossed paths by chance when Finch got lost in London on his way to visit his grandmother in Coventry and stopped for lunch at Brent Cross Shopping Centre, where Cossey was waiting to meet with her lawyer.
 They kept in touch.
 In November 1991, Cossey flew to Montreal to meet Finch's family and during her visit, he proposed to her over dinner in Quebec.
 Though it was legal for transgender individuals to marry in Canada at the time, their engagement was of some interest from the press, with the Toronto Star penning a brief article in 1992 about them titled "A '90s odd couple: Montreal man to marry transsexual."
 They currently reside in Kennesaw, Georgia.